mhmorocco/Z_early_Run3/README.md

 ```
 3. For plotting the control shapes use the script ```plotting/plot_shapes_control.py``` with the according arguments.

-For the production of analysis shape the submission script `/submit/submit_shape_production.sh` is provided.
+For the production of analysis shape the submission script `submit/submit_shape_production.sh` is provided.
 It is recommended to split up the signal shapes, since it takes a lot of memory to produce them in a single job and split up the channels and eras as well.
-The splitting of NMSSM processes is in `utils/setup_nmssm_samples.sh` and needs to be changed, depending which signal shapes you want to produce.
-The signelgraph argument remains fixed.
+The splitting of NMSSM processes can be found in `utils/setup_nmssm_samples.sh` and needs to be changed, depending which signal shapes you want to produce.
+The singlegraph argument remains fixed.
 The TAG you give to the script identifies the batch of shapes you are producing.
 This is just a string which ends up in the output filename.
 Choose 0 for control shapes and 1 for analysis shapes.
-The last argument is the path to the NN configfile.
+The last argument is the path to the NN configuration file.
 The actual paths to your background and signal samples need to be specified.
 You will need to change the paths to the directories of your ntuples and friends in `utils/setup_samples` accordingly.
 1. An example execution is:
 ```bash